jtorral/pgpoolTutorial/pgpool-rocky9-md5.md

 With our changes in place, we should be good to start up now.

-From inside the pgpool container as user postgres, start pgpool and set debug mode so we can see more details in the log file.
+We can manually start Pgpool for testing

     pgpool -f /etc/pgpool-II/pgpool.conf

+Or as root, we can run

+    systemctl start pgpool.service

 Afterwards, you can cd **/var/log/pgpool** look for the log file and simply tail the file.